MicrosoftDocs/azure-docs/articles/azure-monitor/insights/vminsights-health-enable.md

 - Required Azure resource providers must be registered as described in the following section.

 ## Register required Azure resource providers
-The following Azure resource providers need to registered for your subscription to enable Azure Monitor for VMs guest health.
+The following Azure resource providers  be registered for your subscription to enable Azure Monitor for VMs guest health.

 - Microsoft.WorkloadMonitor
 - Microsoft.Insights